top of page

 The pollen and seed cones of Austrian pine, Pinus nigra.

 Now, let's get onto the eating of pine trees!
 They have many edible parts, including cones, seeds, needles, pollen, and even bark in some instances!
 That said, a pine tree isn't something you can walk out and eat.
 Technically, you can eat the young pollen and seed cones.
 I have, but they're more enjoyable in cooked or processed applications, and they have many of those, which we will get to shortly!
-The needles are high in vitamin c and are often used for tea.
+The needles are high in vitamin C and are often used for tea.
 The pollen is loaded with nutrients and is mainly used as an additive to baked goods or confections.
 Eating pine bark is more of a novelty, though some species can be dried, ground, and used as a kind of flour!

 Here are a few more specific ideas to get you started and inspired!